toots/tsync/IMPLEMENTATION.md

 Every file is stored as one or more 8 MB chunks.
 Each chunk is stored at `<prefix>/.chunks/<h1>-<h2>` where `h1` and `h2` are the xxHash3-64 of the chunk data computed with seeds 0 and 1 respectively, encoded as 16-character lowercase hex.
 The primary key holds a JSON manifest.
 Files smaller than 8 MB produce a single-chunk manifest.
 On re-upload, only chunks whose hash changed are uploaded — unchanged chunks are reused.
 Chunks are shared across all files and versions.

-Hashing is done per file, not per chunk: `remote.ml`'s `upload` memory-maps the source read-only (`Unix.map_file`, so RAM isn't committed for multi-GB files — the OS pages it) and computes every chunk's `h1`/`h2` in a single C call (`Xxhash.hash_chunks_bigarray`) that releases the OCaml runtime lock **once** for the whole loop, dispatched with one `Hash_pool.detach`.
-Chunk uploads then stream from zero-copy slices of the mapping, bounded independently of hashing. mmap is safe against concurrent writes because those rename-replace the cache file (a new inode) rather than truncating it in place, so the mapping stays valid.
+Hashing is done per file, not per chunk, and is cancellable. `remote.ml`'s `upload` passes an opaque `Xxhash.hash_state` — a C struct holding a copy of the file path and an atomic cancel flag — to `Xxhash.hash_file_chunks`, which, in one `Hash_pool.detach` on a worker domain, opens and memory-maps the file and hashes every chunk (both seeds) with the OCaml runtime lock released for the whole loop.
+The loop polls the atomic between chunks, so an in-flight hash is interruptible: the sync queue's per-key cancel (`Sync_queue.cancel_put`, flipped on a concurrent write) *is* that same flag, and hashing stops within one chunk, returning `None` so the upload is dropped.
+Chunk uploads then read their bytes from disk, bounded independently of hashing.
+The C side `fstat`s the descriptor it opened and maps exactly that size, so a file replaced between open and map cannot produce an out-of-bounds mapping.
+(Multi-GB files aren't committed to RAM — the OS pages the mapping in on demand.)

 Manifest format: